jbcodeforce/flink-studies/docs/programming.md

 ### Left outer join

-The construct is the same except the results will include matching records from both tuples and non matching from left:
+The construct is the same as above, except the results will include matching records from both tuples and non matching records coming from the left part of the join:

 ```java